sitestacker/docs/_articles/develop-on-site-stacker/branching-and-release-workflow.md

 other way you find suited
 ```

-> Note: Not every commit should have a `CHANGELOG`.
-Also if a feature is comprised of more than 1 commit, you should add the `CHANGELOG` to the last commit.

-> Important: The Changelog message should be written from a client point of view, and should be easily understandable by a non-technical person.

-Anything that you add *after* the CHANGELOG keyword will be shown to the client, so don't add things that shouldn't be, like the task number.
-Here's an example of **A WRONG COMMIT MESSAGE**:
+Anything that you add *after* the `CHANGELOG` keyword will be shown to the client, so don't add things that shouldn't be, like the task number.
+Here's an example of A WRONG COMMIT MESSAGE:

 ```
 # THIS IS A WRONG COMMIT MESSAGE !!!